Gift cards sold at Coles and Woolworths

 What’s the difference between an egift card and a regular gift card?

 An "egift card" is a digital or virtual gift card, rather than a physical card.
-While you would swipe a regular gift card at the checkout, with an egift card, you simply enter the details on the electronic receipt to make a purchase.
-Some egift cards may be designed specifically for online purchases, while others could be accepted in-store as well.
+While you swipe a regular gift card at the checkout, with an egift card you simply enter the details from the virtual card to make a purchase.
+Some egift cards are designed specifically for online purchases, while others are accepted in-store as well.

 Why doesn’t my gift card work?

 If your gift card doesn’t work, check to see whether the card is still valid.
-If you’re trying to use the product in-store and you get a bad read message, check to see whether the magnetic strip on the back or card is damaged or not.
+If you’re trying to use the product in-store and you get a bad read message, check to see whether or not the magnetic strip on the back or card is damaged.
 If it is damaged, you may need to arrange for a replacement.
-This can be organised by contacting the card issuer customer service.
+This can be organised by contacting the card issuer's customer service.

 What if I want to return goods purchased with the gift card?

-You should be able to return goods you’ve purchased with your gift card; however, return policies can vary depending on the store where the items were purchased.
-You will need to contact the merchant directly to enquire about their gift cards return policy.
+You should be able to return goods you’ve purchased with your gift card.
+However, refund policies can vary depending on the store where the items were purchased.
+So instead of money being refunded onto the gift card, you may be refunded in cash or have the option of getting the funds reimbursed onto your debit or credit card.
+Contact the store directly to enquire about your refund options for any purchases made with a gift card.

 How do I find out about the balance of my gift card?